laguiar/dca-optimizer/README.md

 - The first asset with ticker **A**, won't be invested, because it's over its target.
 - The second asset with ticker **B**, won't be invested, because it's below the ATH threshold of 10%.

-The point is to help balance out a portfolio with under/over weighted assets and minimize just a little bit buying assets that are very high in price currently. _(against its ATH/52 weeks price)_
+The point is to help balance out a portfolio with under/over weighted assets and minimize just a little buying assets that are very high in price currently. _(against its ATH/52 weeks price)_

 This doesn't guarantee any significant portfolio performance on the long term, but it **might** do slightly better overall.

 ### Strategies

-- **WEIGHT**: The current asset weights distance from its target is used to determine the DCA distribution. _(Assets with same target might get different results)_
+- **WEIGHT**: The current asset weight distance from its target is used to determine the DCA distribution. _(Assets with same target might get different results)_
 - **TARGET**: The asset targets of the _"selected in"_ assets is used to determine the DCA distribution. _(Assets with same target will get the same result)_
 - **PORTFOLIO**: All assets will be invested, but over-weighted assets will have its target reduced and the different is distributed among all under-target assets.
+- **RATING**: All rated assets will be invested, **ONLY** the rating values will be used to calculate the distribution. _(Think on a 5 stars rating system)_

-### Payload example
+### Payload examples

 `POST http://localhost:8080/api/optimize`